-The Act defines a "Renewable Energy Credit," or "REC," as a tradable certificate of proof of at least one megawatt-hour (MWh) of electricity produced from an eligible renewable resource other than freshwater.
-To be eligible for use toward the District's renewable energy target, the Act requires all RECs claimed from power producing facilities (or generating units) to be recorded and tracked in the Western Renewable Energy Generation Information System (WREGIS).
-The System is an independent, renewable energy tracking system maintained by the Western Electricity Coordinating Council (WECC).
-The District uses this system to track all of the RECs it owns.
+To be eligible for use toward the District's renewable energy target, the Act requires all RECs claimed from power producing facilities (called "generating units") to be recorded and tracked in the Western Renewable Energy Generation Information System (WREGIS).
+WREGIS is an independent, renewable energy tracking system maintained by the Western Electricity Coordinating Council (WECC).
+The District uses WREGIS to track all of the RECs it owns.

-Each generating unit is identified by a unique identification number, or WREGIS Generating Unit ID, in the system.
+WREGIS identifies each generating unit using a unique identification number, or WREGIS Generating Unit ID.
 Each REC is registered in the District's own account with a unique serial number.
 When the District uses a REC toward compliance, it labels the REC as having been used to meet the Act's requirements to ensure it is removed from further sale, transfer or use.